10. "Menu mechanisms." Submitted.

 We investigate the fair allocation of a sequence of time slots when each agent is sufficiently patient.
 We consider several notions of fairness, and propose several procedures for constructing fair allocations.

 (2020).
 Under revision.

 I revisit Savage's model of choice under uncertainty with a finite number of outcomes n, and prove that Savage's first five postulates, monotone continuity, (8n-7)th-order atom-swarming, and a weak sophistication axiom together guarantee a subjective expected utility representation.
 Because this result allows for a countably infinite collection of atoms, it applies to intertemporal choice.

 With Christian Trudeau.
 (2020).
 Revise and resubmit, Theoretical Economics.

-Standard objectives are compatible when allocating an object, but incompatible when providing a pure public good.
+Standard mechanism design objectives are compatible when allocating an object, but incompatible when providing a public good.
 Why?
 We provide an answer in a general model of costly inclusion that covers these environments and many others.
-This answer involves a generalization of the second price auction for certain environments with production, where agents endogenously acquire ownership in the production firm.

 For obviously strategy-proof implementation, it is safe, in a very strong sense, to restrict attention to extensive game forms where the administrator randomizes once at the start of play, then agents take turns making public announcements about their types.

-Using a blend of historical and axiomatic analysis, I recommend that the Roman Catholic Church overturn the changes of Pope Pius XII to reinstate the papal election format of Pope Gregory XV.
+Using historical documents and axiomatic analysis, I recommend that the Roman Catholic Church overturn the changes of Pope Pius XII to reinstate the papal election format of Pope Gregory XV.
 I also present some arguments in favor of randomization in the case of deadlock.